 When we incorporate a Spanish company, we do the following:

-The CIF number becomes the VAT number when the company registers formally for VAT.
-This can be converted into a Europe-wide VAT number on the VIES register.
+The CIF number becomes the VAT number when the company registers formally for VAT and can be converted into a Europe VAT number on the VIES register.

 A Spanish IVA number does not appear on the European register unless you apply for it.

-This restriction is to prevent tax fraud, any company which has real business in Spain say with premises or staff or a tax agent can convert their IVA number into a European one within a few days.
+This restriction is to prevent tax fraud, any company which has real business in Spain say with premises or staff or a tax agent can convert their IVA number into a European VIES number within 5 days.
+The company must be in good standing with the Spanish Registry in order to gain a European VAT number.